Asymptotics of the ground state energy of heavy molecules and related topics. II: Free nuclei model

-We apply now estimate from below for $\hat{\E}$ delivered by Proposition~\ref{prop-25-6-1}(i), and estimates from above for $\E_m$, delivered by Theorem~\ref{thm-25-6-6}(i); then we do not have term $CB^{\frac{1}{3}}Z^{\frac{4}{3}}$ but instead of equal to $0$ difference of Scott correction terms we get
+We apply now estimate from below for $\hat{\E}$ delivered by Proposition~\ref{prop-26-6-1}\ref{prop-26-6-1-i}, and estimates from above for $\E_m$, delivered by Theorem~\ref{thm-26-6-6}\ref{thm-26-6-6-i}; then we do not have term $CZ^{\frac{4}{3}}B^{\frac{1}{3}}$ but instead of equal to $0$ difference of the Scott correction terms, we get

 where we know that $\nu'=\nu_1=\ldots=\nu_M$.

 Let us use partition of unity $\phi_0+\phi_1+\ldots+\phi_M=1$ where $\phi_m=1$ in $B(\y_m, \epsilon \bar{r}_m)$ and is supported in $B(\y_m,2\epsilon\bar{r}_m)$.
 Then our standard methods imply that the absolute values of